isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/EQ2MyPrices/readme.txt

 Working more checks into the buy routine (Set max amount to spend in total each session , check for empty bag slots etc)

-Add the buying of items using 'fuzzy logic' e.g. 25 adept I's between level 30 and 39 priced lower than 5 silver (requested)

 Contact the author
 ------------------